 The nearest single star to the Sun hosts an exoplanet at least 3.2 times as massive as Earth — a so-called super-Earth.
-One of the largest observing campaigns to date using data from a world-wide array of telescopes, including ESO’s planet-hunting HARPS instrument, have revealed this frozen, dimly lit world.
-The newly discovered planet is the second-closest known exoplanet to the Earth.
-Barnard’s star is the fastest moving star in the night sky.
+One of the largest observing campaigns to date using data from a worldwide array of telescopes, including ESO’s planet-hunting HARPS instrument, has revealed this frozen, dimly lit world.
+The newly discovered planet is the second-closest known exoplanet to Earth.
+Barnard’s star is the fastest-moving star in the night sky.

 A planet has been detected orbiting Barnard’s Star, a mere 6 light-years away.
-This breakthrough — announced in a paper published today in the journal Nature — is a result of the Red Dots and CARMENES projects, whose search for local rocky planets has already uncovered a new world orbiting our nearest neighbour, Proxima Centauri.
+This breakthrough — announced in a paper published on November 14 in the journal Nature — is a result of the Red Dots and CARMENES projects, whose search for local rocky planets has already uncovered a new world orbiting our nearest neighbor, Proxima Centauri.

 The planet, designated Barnard’s Star b, now steps in as the second-closest known exoplanet to Earth.
 The gathered data indicate that the planet could be a super-Earth, having a mass at least 3.2 times that of the Earth, which orbits its host star in roughly 233 days.
 Barnard’s Star, the planet’s host star, is a red dwarf, a cool, low-mass star, which only dimly illuminates this newly-discovered world.
 Light from Barnard’s Star provides its planet with only 2% of the energy the Earth receives from the Sun.

 Despite being relatively close to its parent star — at a distance only 0.4 times that between Earth and the Sun — the exoplanet lies close to the snow line, the region where volatile compounds such as water can condense into solid ice.
-This freezing, shadowy world could have a temperature of –170 ℃, making it inhospitable for life as we know it.
+This freezing, shadowy world could have a temperature of –170 ℃ (-274 ºF), making it inhospitable for life as we know it.

 Named for astronomer E. E. Barnard, Barnard’s Star is the closest single star to the Sun.
 While the star itself is ancient — probably twice the age of our Sun — and relatively inactive, it also has the fastest apparent motion of any star in the night sky.
 Super-Earths are the most common type of planet to form around low-mass stars such as Barnard’s Star, lending credibility to this newly discovered planetary candidate.
 Furthermore, current theories of planetary formation predict that the snow line is the ideal location for such planets to form.